glasnt/wail2ban/README.md

 **Self-list** - the script automatically adds a set of IPs to the whitelist that it knows as not to ban, based on the configured static IPs on the host machine.
 That is, it will ignore attempts from itself (or event logs which list it's own IP in the message).

 **Timeouts** - IPs are only banned for specific period of time.
 After this time, they are removed from the firewall by the script.
-In addition, timed scheduled tasks are produced to force the removal of these rules, should the script fail to do so.
+The timeouts are parsed once a new failed attempt is captured by the system.
+This may mean that IPs are unbanned after their exact unlock time, but for sufficiently attacked systems, this difference is not a major issue.

 **Jailbreak** - a configuration called `-jailbreak` can be run against the script at any time to immediately remove all banned IPs.
+All their counters are reset, and it is as if the IP never tried to attack the machine.

 ongoing work
 ------------